Daryl Gurney

-Daryl Gurney (born 22 March 1986) is a Northern Irish professional darts player who competes in Professional Darts Corporation (PDC) events, where he is currently ranked world number twenty-four; he reached a peak ranking of world number three in 2019.
+Daryl Gurney (born 22 March 1986) is a Northern Irish professional darts player who competes in Professional Darts Corporation (PDC) events, where he reached a peak ranking of world number three in 2019.
 Nicknamed "Superchin", he has won two PDC major singles titles: the 2017 World Grand Prix and the 2018 Players Championship Finals.
 Gurney also won the PDC World Cup of Darts in 2025, representing Northern Ireland alongside Josh Rock.
-He has won a total of 6 PDC titles in his professional career.
+He has won a total of six PDC titles in his professional career.

 Career

 Early career

 Gurney reached the quarter-finals of the 2008 Scottish Open, beating Andy Boulton and Alan Soutar before losing to Shaun Greatbatch.
 He then reached the final of the 2008 WDF Europe Cup, beating Stig Jorgensen in the quarter-finals and then beat Fabian Roosenbrand 4–0 in the semi-finals before losing to defending champion Mark Webster 4–0 in the final.

 Gurney qualified for the 2009 BDO World Championships, beating former World Masters finalist Jarkko Komula before defeating Belgium's Kim Huybrechts to become the first Northern Irish player to qualify for Lakeside since Mitchell Crooks in 2001.
 He defeated 14th seed Garry Thompson in the first round to set up a second round encounter with 2007 champion and reigning Masters champion Martin Adams.
 Gurney levelled the match at one set all and then two sets all before losing 4-2.

 The following year, Gurney qualified again, and once more played the 14th seed in the first round, this time the debuting Scott Mitchell.
 Gurney won the first two sets before Mitchell levelled the match and took a 2–0 lead in the decider, hitting nine out of twelve darts at double.
 But Gurney eventually prevailed 4–2 with consistent scoring.
 He once again played Adams in the second round, and was again defeated.
 Adams went on to win the title.